golddranks/kobuta/README.md

 	- CRC32
 	- Implement printing metadata
 - Implement strings
-- TODO
+- Implement block index
+- Do some performance testing

 ### Advancing the library

+- Implement conversion to CSV
+- Implement conversion to JSON
+- Implement nullable types
-- TODO
+- Implement chunk index
+- Test compression formats for compressed chunks

 ### Something fun & ambitious for the future
 - A JIT for optimizing data serialization (CSV/JSON)
-- Implement a plugin for MySQL and/or Postgres that reads and writes Kobuta directly.
+- Implement plugins for MySQL, Postgres and SQLite that import and export Kobuta directly.
 - Implement an interface for kernels that map/filter/fold over the data

-## Specs / Documentation

-TODO
+- Implement wrappers for C, C++, Java, Go, Python, JavaScript, Ruby, R, Julia
+- Write a full spec